hamzeen/groceries-app/README.md

 # Designs Deicsions and other concerns
 * The entire project was done with a `mobile-first` design approach.
-* Unit tests have been written to cover all the components using [Jasmine](https://jasmine.github.io) testing framework.
+* The testing framework, [Jasmine](https://jasmine.github.io) has been employed for BDD.
+Tests have been written to cover all the components.